-As a result of the increased shipping in Budd Inlet, Dofflemeyer Point Light was upgraded a notch in 1934 to the present thirty-foot, pyramidal concrete tower.
-Unlike most lighthouses, Dofflemeyer Point was never assigned a formal keeper.
+As a result of the increased shipping in Budd Inlet, Dofflemyer Point Light was upgraded a notch in 1934 to the present thirty-foot, pyramidal concrete tower.
+Unlike most lighthouses, Dofflemyer Point was never assigned a formal keeper.
 Instead, local residents were contracted to care for the light and activate the fog signal.

 The first recorded keeper of the light was Leonard Sperring, who cared for the light until 1912.
 Edward Robinson, who lived next to the tower, took charge of the light next and served as caretaker until 1942, when Robert Robinson, his son and next-door neighbor, took over the responsibilities.